nd-net/shell-scripts/README.md

 * `xctdiff`: call a diff tool on the output of a XCTAssertEqual for easier comparison
 * `pwd-finder`: prints the path of the topmost Finder window
 * `uuniq`: prints unique lines for unsorted sources

+## Git subcommands

+The following commands can be invoked via `git <subcommand>` as well as with `git-<subcommand>`.

+* `git-deleted`: prints all deleted and not yet commited files in the current repository.
+Optionally prints a regex that can be used for grepping the filenames somewerhe else
-* `git-unlock`: removes all .git/index.lock files that mdfind can find, and all in subdirectories of the home directory.
-You can use `git unlock` to call this script if it is in the path
+* `git-unlock`: removes all .git/index.lock files that mdfind can find, and all in subdirectories of the home directory
 * `git-update-author`: replaces the author and/or committer e-mail address and name in a branch